robertwtucker/kafka2scaler/README.md

 ## How-To Guide

 The instructions in this section provide a step by step walk-through of creating and configuring a Spring Boot application using Apache Camel to provide a gateway to Inspire Scaler.
 A full copy of the completed project and its assets can be found LINK_HERE.
+This guide assumes that you already have a working Kafka/Zookeeper environment up and accessible from your local machine.
+If not, a [Docker demo environment](#using-the-docker-demo-environment) is provided.
+Should you wish to install and run Kafka directly on your local machine, please see the [Kafka Quickstart](https://kafka.apache.org/quickstart) tutorial for instructions.

 ### Pre-requisites